honzee/RNAseqCNV/README.md

 ##### 2.1.5 Basic function parameters <a name="basic_params"></a>

-Explanation of basic wrapper function parameters and shiny app options.
+Explanation of basic wrapper function parameters and Shiny app options.

 ###### 2.1.5.1 Arm-level figures <a name="arm_level_figures_param"></a>
 The plotting of arm-level figures increases the per-sample runtime significantly.
 You can disable the this by:
 ```
 RNAseqCNV_wrapper(config = "path/to/config", metadata = "path/to/metadata", snv_format = "vcf", arm_lvl = FALSE)
 ```
-or uncheck the appropriate box in the shiny app interface.
+or uncheck the appropriate box in the Shiny app interface.

 ###### 2.1.5.2 Estimation labels <a name="estimation_labels"></a>
 The estimation labels can be removed from the figures with:
 ```
 RNAseqCNV_wrapper(config = "path/to/config", metadata = "path/to/metadata", snv_format = "vcf", estimate_lab = FALSE)
 ```
-or by unchecking the appropriate box in the shiny app interface.
+or by unchecking the appropriate box in the Shiny app interface.

 ###### 2.1.5.3 Diploid adjustment <a name="diploid_adjustment"></a>
 Some samples may include high proportion of chromosomes with CNVs, such as the one below: